 Instant CheckMate, true to its name delivers detailed reports within just a few minutes.
 The company conducts thousands of checks on the daily, and according to user feedback, is a solid choice for thorough online background checking.
-Similar to BeenVerified, CheckMate offers two levels of service, basic and premium.
+Similar to other services, CheckMate offers two levels of service, basic and premium.
 Regardless of the tier you choose, sources of information will include everything from criminal records to marriage and divorce history.
 The premium fee, on the other hand, will grant you access to important archives, uncovering data regarding credit history and even voter registration.

 Despite the level of research, CheckMate’s final reports are extremely easy to follow.
 The user-friendly dashboard further simplifies the entire process, allowing you to search and filter all your data within clicks.
 For Android users, there is a special app that allows you to access your account.
 For iOS users, the well-designed browser website works seamlessly to deliver fast, reliable results.
 Should you ever have any problems with the website, CheckMate offers customer support around the clock every day of the week.

 TruthFinder earned its reputation as a service ideal for extensive, detailed research for serious positions.
 The premium subscription not only looks into a person’s weapon licenses, but matches this information with social media history and other deep-web (non-indexed) archives to put together the full profile of the person in question.
 Therefore, putting together these details allows you to assess how dangerous a person may be and whether they pose a potential risk to your employees if they were hired.